THIS DATE IN HISTORY: Oct. 28

 1998: The Pittsburgh Penguins defeat the Calgary Flames 5-2, with all five of their goals coming on the power play.
 It's the seventh time in NHL history that a team scores five or more goals in a game, all on the power play.

 2000: Randy McKay and John Madden each scores four goals in the New Jersey Devils' 9-0 win at Pittsburgh.
-McKay and Madden become the first teammates to score four goals in a game since Odie Cleghorn and Sprague Cleghorn do it for Montreal in January 1922.
+McKay and Madden become the first teammates to score four goals in a game since Odie Cleghorn and Sprague Cleghorn do it for the Canadiens in January 1922.

 2006: Pittsburgh's Sidney Crosby gets his first NHL hat trick and rookie Evgeni Malkin scores a goal in his fifth straight game from the start of his career to help the Penguins roll to an 8-2 victory against the Philadelphia Flyers at the Spectrum.
 Crosby scores once in the first period and twice in the second, Malkin assists on Crosby's second goal before scoring later in the second period.